 Throughout the grounds, you can find stone ruins of palaces, temples, and Buddha statues.

 The biggest and most popular temples to visit are Wat Na Phra Mane, Wat Lokayasutharam and Wat Mahathat.
 Be sure to look for the mysterious head of Buddha nestled in the tree roots outside Wat Mahathat.

 Ayutthaya is packed with things to see and the area is quite spread out, so you may want to hire a tuk-tuk to drive you around for a few hours.
 It costs roughly 1,000 Baht for the day.

 If you want to save money and you’re feeling active, you can rent a bicycle for only 40 Baht for the day and cycle through the ancient city.

 The easiest way to reach Ayutthaya from Bangkok by public transport is by taking the train.
 The journey takes just over 2 hours.

-Another option is booking a guided tour so you can learn more about the significance of the ancient city and enjoy comfortable private transport.
+Another option is booking a guided tour so you can learn more about the significance of the UNESCO World Heritage Site and enjoy comfortable private transport.

 We recommend this tour on Klook.

 This national park founded in 1975 is a hidden gem of Thailand.